CoralVentures/coral_flutter/docs/architecture_overview.md

 ## Analytics

-Since we have an event-driven state management architechture, we benefit from being able to observe those events.
+Since we have an event-driven state management architecture, we benefit from being able to observe those events.
 We have chosen to forward those events to [Segment](https://segment.com/), and [Amplitude](https://amplitude.com/), but we could forward them anywhere.

 ## Monitoring